-As you think about the year ahead, perhaps you are considering some changes in order to be a happier person.
+As you think about being content in the new year ahead, perhaps you are considering some changes in order to be a happier person.
 Here are a few things to think about:

-- Love and accept yourself for who you are.
+Love and accept yourself for who you are.
 This does not mean change isn’t necessary.
 Recognize that we all have our strengths and opportunities for growth.
 Beating yourself up over your weaknesses does not contribute to being happy.
-All of us are gifted at something.
+All of us have gifts in something.
 Treat yourself kindly and acknowledge that you are a work in progress.

-- Be accountable for your actions.
+Be accountable for your actions.
 Instead of blaming others for all that happens to you, accept responsibility for your choices.
-It has been said that you cannot change the past, but you can impact the future.
+While you cannot change the past, you can impact the future.
 Make an intentional decision to do things differently.